 Poop is the window to the soul, or at least the GI tract.
 The color, the consistency and the smell can tip you off about your overall health – from extreme issues like internal bleeding and cancer to the fact that you may have consumed a little too much Kool-Aid during that summer picnic with your family.
 It goes without saying, stool and health correlation runs deep

 The following poop facts will help you determine what your poop says about your health, and especially what to keep an eye out for.
 Remember, always visit a doctor if something seems a little off.
-Happy pooping!
+Now, grab your morning coffee, hit the john, and ensure you're in good health!

 Diarrhea That Smells Like Sulfur Could Point To Giardia

-Hard Stools That Comes Out In Pieces And Are Difficult To Push Out Means You're Constipated
+Hard Stools That Comes Out In Pieces And Are Difficult To Push Out Mean You're Constipated

 Green-Tinted Stools Might Be Full Of Bile